OriolCS2/CometEngineBlog/content/post/GoodbyeCSharp1/index.md

 **Reflection.** The C# editor integration leaned on reflection constantly.
 Draw an inspector for an arbitrary class?
 Walk its fields.
 Find every class inheriting `CometBehaviour`?
 Ask the assembly.
 Read an attribute to decide how a field should be drawn?
 Reflection again.

-AngelScript has type information, but it is type information that somebody registered.
-The engine knows about a type because something told it, not because it can interrogate the language at runtime.
-Rebuilding the inspector on top of that meant the script compiler now has to hand the editor a description of every user class it compiled.
-That subsystem did not exist at all in the C# version.
-It is now one of the parts of Comet I am most happy with, and it only exists because reflection was taken away from me.

 **Garbage collection.** C# scripts could allocate freely and then forget about it.
 AngelScript reference counts, and reference counting means cycles leak.
 An Entity holding a script that holds a reference back to the Entity is not a hypothetical, it is the most natural thing a gameplay programmer writes.
 Comet's object model already used reference counting on the C++ side, so the two systems had to be taught about each other properly rather than approximately.

 That work is also the reason `IsValid()`, `IsNull()` and `Is()` exist as global functions instead of you just writing `== null`.
 A plain null check really does lie in some situations during teardown.
 I will write a whole post about that later in the year.